thedevdojo/wave-website/content/docs/getting-started.md

 - <a href="https://github.com/404labfr/laravel-impersonate" target="_blank" class="font-bold">Impersonation Package</a>
 - <a href="https://spatie.be/docs/laravel-permission" target="_blank" class="font-bold">Spatie Roles (Permissions) Package</a>
 - <a href="https://laravel.com/docs/folio" target="_blank" class="font-bold">Laravel Folio</a> - Inside of each theme folder, you can include a `pages` directory and these will utilize Folio and be mapped to a route.
-- <a href="https://livewire.laravel.com/docs/volt" target="_blank" class="font-bold">Laravel Volt</a> - Many folio pages in Wave utilize Wave for creating single-file volt functionality.
+- <a href="https://livewire.laravel.com/docs/volt" target="_blank" class="font-bold">Laravel Volt</a> - Many folio pages utilize Volt for creating single-file functionality.

 ## Demo

-<a href="https://devdojo.com/wave" target="_blank">View the demo here</a>.
+<a href="https://wave.devdojo.com" target="_blank">View the demo here</a>.
 The demo utilizes the sandbox billing features, allowing you to test the process.
-For a complete experience, install a local copy.
+For a complete experience, <a href="{ url('/docs/install') }">install a local copy</a>.

 ## Installation